lmotte/graph-prediction-with-fused-gromov-wasserstein/README.md

 # Graph prediction with fused Gromov-Wasserstein

-This repository contains a python implementation of the supervised learning method proposed in [Brogat-Motte et al., 2022](#references) using PyTorch library and POT library (Python Optimal Transport).
+This repository contains a Python implementation of the supervised learning method proposed in [Brogat-Motte et al., 2022](#references) using PyTorch library and POT library (Python Optimal Transport).

-This method aims providing a general method for solving (labeled) graph prediction problems.
+This method aims at providing a general method for solving (labeled) graph prediction problems.
 It takes advantage of recent advances in computational optimal transport.
-In particular, it makes use of the FGW distance ([Vayer et al., 2020](#references)) which is a natural metric for graph comparison.
+It makes use of the FGW distance ([Vayer et al., 2020](#references)) which is a natural metric for graph comparison.
 In particular, FGW distance allows to leverage a ground metric on the graphs's nodes.
 For example, depending on the task at hand, different distances between atoms can be used to defined the FGW distance over the molecular graphs space.
-All details about the method are provided in [Brogat-Motte et al., 2022](#references).
+A complete description of the method is provided in [Brogat-Motte et al., 2022](#references).

 ## Quick start code example

-**Load training dataset.** Load training data, namely couples (x, y) where y should be couples (C, F) such that C is an adjacency matrices with size n x n for a graph with n nodes, and F is a matrix of size n x d containing the nodes's features which are vectors of dimension d.
+**Load a training dataset.** Load training data, namely couples (x, y) where y should be a couple (C, F) such that C is an adjacency matrices with size n x n for a graph with n nodes, and F is a matrix of size n x d containing the nodes's features which are vectors of dimension d.
 The dataset can be composed of graphs with various sizes.
 We provide in this repository a synthetic labeled graph prediction dataset.
 ```python
 from build_dataset import create_data_train, create_data_test